-The subsurface thermal regime is driven by water and energy fluxes across the ground surface and the geothermal flux from the earth's core.
-Seasonal and decadal variation in GST can be propagated downwards via conduction and advection and thereby perturb the temperature of shallow (i.e. < 10 m) groundwater (Taylor and Stefan, 2009).
-Thus, atmospheric climate change may result in changes to seasonal and mean annual GST (as discussed above), which could translate to shifts in the timing and magnitude of the seasonal groundwater temperature cycle.
+The subsurface thermal regime is driven by water and energy fluxes across the ground surface and the geothermal flux from the Earth's interior.
+Seasonal and decadal variations in GST can be propagated downwards via conduction and advection and thereby perturb the temperature of shallow (i.e. < 10 m) groundwater (Taylor and Stefan, 2009).
+Thus, atmospheric climate change may result in changes to seasonal and mean annual GST (as previously discussed), which could translate to shifts in the timing and magnitude of the seasonal groundwater temperature cycle.

-Because groundwater temperature (GWT) is less variable than surface water temperature, groundwater discharge provides a thermal buffer for riverine systems during the summer and winter months (Caissie, 2006; Hayashi and Rosenberry, 2002; Webb et al., 2008).
-In eastern Canada, summer river temperatures are approaching the critical threshold for salmonids (Breau et al., 2007, 2011; Swansburg et al., 2004), and discrete cold-water plumes formed by groundwater-surface water interactions have been shown to provide critical thermal relief for cold-water fishes during high-temperature events (Breau et al., 2011; Cunjak et al., 2005; Ebersole et al., 2003; Torgersen et al.,

-2012).
-As the climate warms, cold-water fishes may become increasingly dependent on groundwater-sourced thermal refugia.
+Because groundwater temperature is less variable than surface water temperature, groundwater discharge provides a thermal buffer for riverine systems during the summer and winter months (Caissie, 2006; Hayashi and Rosenberry, 2002; Webb et al., 2008).
+In eastern Canada, summer river temperatures are approaching the critical threshold for salmonids (Breau et al., 2007, 2011; Swansburg et al., 2004).
+Discrete cold-water plumes formed by groundwater- surface water interactions have been shown to provide critical thermal relief for stressed cold-water fishes during hightemperature events (Breau et al., 2011; Cunjak et al., 2005; Ebersole et al., 2003; Torgersen et al., 2012).
+As the climate warms, cold-water fishes may become increasingly dependent on these groundwater-sourced thermal refugia.

 Recently, there have been a number of publications investigating the thermal sensitivity of rivers to environmental conditions (e.g. Kelleher et al., 2012; Mayer, 2012; O'Driscoll and DeWalle, 2006; Tague et al., 2007).
-Many of these studies have demonstrated that groundwater-dominated streams are less sensitive to air temperature variability on a seasonal basis; however, the response of GWT (and consequently baseflow-dominated streams) to decadal climate change has not been well-studied.
-For example, Chu et al. (2008) stated "climate change induced differences in precipitation and temperature that may influence the magnitude and timing of groundwater discharge should be addressed in future analyses [of stream temperature]".
-Mayer (2012) acknowledged the dearth of information regarding the response of GWT to climate change and suggested that it posed a challenge for modelling future river temperatures.
+Many of these studies have demonstrated that groundwater-dominated streams are less sensitive to AT variability on a seasonal basis; however, the response of groundwater temperature (and consequently the temperature of baseflow-dominated streams) to decadal climate change has not been well-studied.
+For example, Chu et al. (2008) stated "climate change induced differences in precipitation and temperature that may influence the magnitude and timing of groundwater discharge should be addressed in future analyses [of stream temperature and fish habitat]".
+Mayer (2012) acknowledged the dearth of information regarding the response of groundwater temperature to climate change and suggested that it posed a challenge for modelling future river temperatures.

-Several researchers have attempted to address the impact of climate change on GWT.
-Taylor and Stefan (2009) employed an analytical solution to a simple conduction equation with a sinusoidal boundary condition to infer that the change in the mean annual GWT would be equivalent to the change in MAGST for Minnesota, USA.
-They suggested that the current seasonal amplitude of GWT would be relatively unchanged in a warmer climate.
-Gunawardhana et al. (2011) and Gunawardhana and Kazama (2011) employed an analytical solution to a one-dimensional conduction-advection equation with a linearly increasing GST to investigate the subsurface response to climate change in the Sendai Plain, Japan; however, this type of boundary condition does not allow for an investigation of seasonal trends in GWT.
-Gunawardhana and Kazama (2012) also used downscaled data from 15 GCMs to drive a numerical model (VS2DH) of groundwater flow and heat transport in the Sendai plain under multiple climate change scenarios.
-These simulations were performed on a coarse temporal resolution (1 yr) and did not address seasonal effects.
-Others (e.g. Bense et al., 2009; Ge et al., 2011) have simulated the impact of rising surface temperatures on permafrost degradation, but the focus of these contributions has been the hydraulic evolution of shallow groundwater flow in suprapermafrost aquifers, rather than the thermal evolution.
+Several researchers have attempted to address the impact of climate change on groundwater temperature.
+Taylor and Stefan (2009) employed an analytical solution to a simple conduction equation with a sinusoidal boundary condition to infer that the change in the mean annual groundwater temperature would be equivalent to the change in mean annual GST for Minnesota, USA.
+They suggested that the current seasonal amplitude of the groundwater temperature cycle would be relatively unchanged in a warmer climate.
+Gunawardhana et al. (2011), Gunawardhana and Kazama (2011), and Kurylyk and MacQuarrie (2013a) employed analytical solutions to a one-dimensional conductionadvection equation with an increasing GST to investigate the subsurface response to climate change in the Sendai Plain, Japan.
+This type of boundary condition does not allow for an investigation of seasonal trends in groundwater temperature.
+Gunawardhana and Kazama (2012) also used downscaled data from 15 GCMs for the Sendai Plain to drive a numerical model (VS2DH) of groundwater flow and heat transport to investigate subsurface thermal perturbations due to climate change.
+These simulations were performed on a coarse temporal resolution (1 yr) and also did not address seasonal effects.
+Others (e.g. Bense et al., 2009; Ge et al., 2011) have simulated the impact of rising surface temperatures on permafrost degradation, but the focus of these contributions was primarily the hydraulic evolution of suprapermafrost aquifers, rather than the thermal evolution.